churchofrobotron/leaderboard_data/README.md

 This is the data for the [Church of Robotron](https://churchofrobotron.com/) leaderboard.
 It is used for the [leaderboard](https://churchofrobotron.com/leaderboard/index.html) and [faces of futility](https://churchofrobotron.com/leaderboard/faces.html).

 It is kept separate from the [main repo](https://github.com/churchofrobotron/mcor) to keep that repo size down.
+The main repo controls most of the website, while this repo controls `leaderboard/data`.

 # Leaderboard file info